The pearl of the Middle East, Dubai is really worth visiting and you should consider going.

 It is rapidly changing

-No other place on earth knows development to the same level Dubai is experiencing it.
+No other place on earth knows development to the same level Dubai and other places in the UAE are experiencing it.
+This really is a start-up city.
 At any moment, a new skyscraper is being built and the skyline is always taking a new shape.
-The best part of it is that since the government is generally involved in the construction of these marvels, tourists can visit them for free (hats off for a city that is famous for being so expensive!).
+The best part of it is that since the government is generally involved in the construction of these marvels, you can get in for free.

 It’s incredibly diverse

 It won’t take you long to understand that Dubai is an incredibly diverse destination.
 This is a place where people from all over the world fly in and out of, regularly.
 And more than that, they do work there as it is a huge business hub.
 Of all the UAE, Dubai is a huge melting pot, with cultures mixing to give it a special international flavor.

 The food is delicious